mkthewlis/Milestone-Project-2/testing.md

 #### JavaScript
 I used [JSHint](https://jigsaw.w3.org/css-validator/) to check my JavaScript files.
 This brought up the following errors and what I did to correct them:
+- All JavaScript files - The validator showed me that I had placed my local JavaScript tags at the end of my code outside of the `</body>` tag.
+I corrected this subsequently in each file.
 - *maps.js* - This file passed without any errors.
 - *arrows.js* - I was alerted me to the fact that I was missing three semicolons in my code, as seen in the screenshot below.
 I corrected this accordingly.
 ![Errors shown with JSHint validator](https://github.com/mkthewlis/Milestone-Project-2/blob/master/assets/images/readme-images/jshint.png)